DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Features of cutaneous melanoma tumour syndromes may include:

-CKDN2A mutation has been found in 1.2% of patients with a single primary melanoma and in 2.9% of patients with multiple primary melanomas.
-Carriers of CDKN2A mutation often develop cutaneous melanoma at a young age with positive family history and may also be predisposed to pancreatic cancer .
+CDKN2A mutation has been found in 1.2% of patients with a single primary melanoma and in 2.9% of patients with multiple primary melanomas.
+Carriers of CDKN2A mutation often develop cutaneous melanoma at a young age, have a positive family history of melanoma, and may also be predisposed to pancreatic cancer .

 The American Academy of Dermatology’s guideline published in 2019 recommends that the following patients may warrant CDKN2A genetic testing where available :